accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Decorative graphic element

 [Graphic element](#graphic-element) having no function and conveying no specific information in relation to the content with which it is associated.
 Examples:
-- A graphic element used to adjust the page layout.
+- A graphic element part of the layout.
-- A graphic element next to a button label used simply as a graphic embellishment (an icon, a layout).
+- A graphic element next to a button label used simply as a graphic embellishment (icon, layout).
 - A graphic element that does not provide any information necessary for understanding the text to which it is associated (a decorative image).

 #### Detailed description